Best Car Wash Mitts and Gloves

 4. Chaole Wash Glove

 When it comes to value, it is hard to compete with the Chaole Car Wash Mitts.
-For a low price of less than [see lowest price], you get two microfiber wash mitts and two wax applicators (I think that’s what they are?).
+You get two microfiber wash mitts and two wax applicators (I think that’s what they are?).
 This kit has a dual-sided interwoven chenille design for added durability.